gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 single file.
 It cut back and forth like Slip Street as it climbed.
 "Need to fix that," the bosun grunted, shaking a wobbly pine railing with his hand.
 Laeuc just nodded.
-Despite his protests, Saedanne had insisted that he carry waterproofs for himself and Erileine, and he was puffing under their weight.
+Despite his protests, Saedanne had insisted that he carry waterproof rain capes for himself and Erileine, and he was puffing under their weight.
 He'd walked to Forecastle and back in a single day once to get his wife a naming day present.
 He didn't remember it being so hard then…

 They stopped to rest when the road leveled off.
 Erileine turned and looked back the way they had come.
 All he could see of Starboard Town